Lane Boy: Composition

 "Lane Boy" is an alternative hip hop song that runs four minutes and thirteen seconds.
-The genre-bending track is infused with reggae and has textures that feature a hyrbrid of musical styles, including jungle, dubstep, hip-hop, electropop-inspired rock, dancehall and ska rock.
+The genre-bending track is infused with reggae and has textures that feature a hybrid of musical styles, including jungle, dubstep, hip-hop, electropop-inspired rock, dancehall and ska rock.
 The musical composition consists of Tyler Joseph singing and rapping over a computerized instrumental, accompanied by a light drum line.
 The song's breezy instrumentation maintains a distinctive Caribbean groove, which is underscored by a plucked melody and Josh Dun's drumming.
 Joseph delivers his lyrics in a hard, staccato style of rapping over a kaleidoscopic mixture of reggae rhythms, electronic beats, bouncy reggae rock and urgent, full-bore EDM.
 According to the sheet music published at Musicnotes.com by Alfred Music, the song is written in the time signature of common time, with a moderately fast tempo of 160 beats per minute.
 "Lane Boy" is composed in the key of A minor while Tyler Joseph's vocal range spans one octave and five notes from a low of F3 to a high of C5.